Hawker Hurricane: Prototype and trials

-By the end of August 1935, work on the airframe had been completed at Hawker's Kingston upon Thames facility and the aircraft components were transported to Brooklands, Surrey, where Hawker had an assembly shed; the prototype was fully re-assembled on 23 October 1935.
+By the end of August 1935, work on the airframe had been completed at Hawker's Kingston upon Thames facility, and the aircraft components were transported to Brooklands, Surrey, where Hawker had an assembly shed; the prototype was fully reassembled on 23 October 1935.
 Ground testing and taxi trials took place over the following two weeks.
-On 6 November 1935 the prototype K5083 took to the air for the first time at the hands of Hawker's chief test pilot, Flight Lieutenant George Bulman.
+On 6 November 1935, the prototype K5083 took to the air for the first time at the hands of Hawker's chief test pilot, Flight Lieutenant George Bulman.
 Bulman was assisted by two other pilots in subsequent flight testing; Philip Lucas flew some of the experimental test flights, while John Hindmarsh conducted the firm's production flight trials.
-As completed, the prototype had been fitted with ballast to represent the aircraft's armament prior to the acceptance of the final multi-gun wing armament.
+As completed, the prototype had been fitted with ballast to represent the aircraft's armament prior to the acceptance of the final multigun wing armament.

-By March 1936, the prototype had completed ten flying hours, covering all major portions of the flight envelope.
-Early testing had gone reasonably well, especially in light of the trial status of the Merlin engine, which had yet to achieve full flight certification at this time and thus severe restrictions had been imposed upon use of the engine.
+By March 1936, the prototype had completed 10 flying hours, covering all major portions of the flight envelope.
+Early testing had gone reasonably well, especially in light of the trial status of the Merlin engine, which had yet to achieve full flight certification at this time, thus severe restrictions had been imposed upon use of the engine.
 In early 1936, the prototype was transferred to RAF Martlesham Heath, Suffolk, to participate in initial service trials under the direction of Squadron Leader D.F.
 Anderson.
-Sammy Wroath, later to be the founding commandant of the Empire Test Pilots' School, was the RAF test pilot for the Hurricane: his report was favourable, stating that: "The aircraft is simple and easy to fly and has no apparent vices" and proceeded to praise its control response.
+Sammy Wroath, later to be the founding commandant of the Empire Test Pilots' School, was the RAF test pilot for the Hurricane: his report was favourable, stating: "The aircraft is simple and easy to fly and has no apparent vices," and proceeded to praise its control response.